 What to Expect

 The final day will focus on planned giving and the science of giving.
 We'll return to the "why" and how relationships and expressions of values and priorities are central to successful stewardship.
 We'll explore tried and true strategies of donor advised funds and endowments as well as case studies of people who are of different generations.
-We'll end our time together by talking about how to incorporate measurable objectives of stewardship into Bishop visitations and how to unfold Project Resource and intentional stewardship training and resources in your own diocese.
+We'll end our time together by talking about how to incorporate measurable objectives of stewardship in your parish.